GEJansen/Create-your-Own-Algorithm-Docs/5-testing-and-debugging.md

 **<h3 class="text-center ">🔨Building and 🧪testing the container</h3>**
 <br>

+If you managed to get a local Docker installation working: Hooray!
+You have unlocked local testing an debugging capabilities for building your Algorithm.
+If not, do not worry: try your luck in the cloud.
+Skip this tab and continue to the [next tab](https://grand-challenge.org/documentation/linking-a-github-repository-to-your-algorithm/).
+Let Grand-Challenge.org try to build it for you.

-#### **Building**
+#### **Building & Testing**

 Once your scripts are ready, you can build the container by calling `./build.sh`.
-The recommendation is for your containers to be tested locally before they are uploaded to grand-challenge.org.
-Uploading a container always takes time and it's best to keep grand-challenge.org out of your development loop.

-#### **Testing**

 The templated repository made by evalutils provides a testing script (`test.sh`).
 You can extend this template to build your own test suite.